somestudentcoder/vorolib/README.md

 ## Quick Start ##

 The repository contains an example quickstart scenario for using VoroLib including all the necessary parts.
+The example is also hosted under [GitHub Pages](https://somestudentcoder.github.io/vorolib/).

 All you need to run a VoroLib visualization on your page is:

 * An HTML page that includes 'vorolib.js'.
 * A .csv or .json file with your data in the correct format (format explained below).